sondrew/smdb-frontend/README.md

 - Add optional name of submitter
 - Show/hide toggle media description
 - Create imdb links to shows/movies when viewing list
+- Check internet connection - don't load images for all search items (or load in lower resolution) for bad connection.
+Lower resolution when viewing lists with poor connection
+- Show small info box when trying to add duplicate, that item was ignored
+- Consider don't showing composite providers that offer other providers as part of their service?
+E.g. Strim might show as provider for HBO shows

 ## Also store?
 - Original language/spoken language?